 While, for many years, this was the best way to reach consumers, the Internet has created many more opportunities for businesses to reach consumers online.

 With streaming sites like Netflix, we never have to watch another commercial again.
 And, newspaper sales have been declining for years now since most of us read or watch our news online for free.

 People are reaching for their phones instead of the phone book to search for local business information.
 The world’s gone digital, but have you?

 What Is Digital Marketing?

-Digital marketing, on the other hand, involves using digital media to promote your business online.
+Digital marketing involves using digital media to promote your business online.
 Digital marketing is a great way to promote your local business because it can be far less expensive than traditional marketing.